alexryd/homebridge-shelly/README.md

 Your Shelly devices will then be automatically discovered, as long as they are on the same network and subnet as the device running homebridge.

+To see a list of all discovered devices, visit the administration page by going to `http://<IP-ADDRESS>:<PORT>/`, where IP-ADDRESS is the IP address of the device that you are running homebridge on, and PORT is the configured port number (8080 by default, see below).

 ### Network interface
 Sometimes setting the `"networkInterface"` option to the local IP address of your device will help when your devices aren't automatically discovered, or